njcross/ProductSite/backend/README.md

 # 🛠️ Backend - ProductSite API

-This is the **Flask-based backend** for the full-stack Marvel-themed product site, providing RESTful APIs for managing kits (characters), authentication, shopping cart, user settings, reviews, purchases, favorites, content editing, and newsletter subscriptions.
+This is the **Flask-based backend** for the full-stack Marvel-themed product site, providing RESTful APIs for managing kits (play trays), authentication, shopping cart, user settings, reviews, purchases, favorites, content editing, and newsletter subscriptions.

 ---